Hiking in Aoraki / Mt. Cook National Park

 A Day of Hiking at Aoraki / Mt.
 Cook

 The pleasant drive from Twizel to Mt.
-Cook is about 45 minutes, 65 kilometers, 40 miles, and for much of it, you drive on the westside shores of Lake Pukaki.
+Cook takes about 45 minutes, 65 kilometers, 40 miles, and much of it is on the westside shores of Lake Pukaki.

 The Mueller Glacier at Aoraki / Mount Cook National Park viewed from Hwy 80.

-We had expected Aoraki / Mount Cook National Park to have a similar feel to Banff in Alberta, Canada, but the area is more remote and less commercial, and we even missed the cut-off to the visitor center where we parked to gather information.
+We had expected Aoraki / Mount Cook National Park to have a similar feel to Banff in Alberta, Canada, but the area is more remote and less commercial.
+We even missed the cut-off to the visitor center, where we parked to gather information.

 As you arrive at Aoraki / Mt.
-Cook, you are surrounded by glaciers, mountains, and beautiful scenery as far as the eye can see and it felt peaceful, serene, and unspoiled.
+Cook, you are surrounded by glaciers, mountains, and beautiful scenery as far as the eye can see.
+It feels peaceful, serene, and unspoiled.

 Tasman Lake by the Tasman Glacier in Aoraki Mount Cook National Park